Last Updated on

 Known as the festival of colours, Holi in India is a spectacular occasion and should be on every traveller’s wish list.
 But, it’s not without it’s difficulties, especially for female travellers.
 After my visit last year in Rishikesh, I decided to put together a guide with some of the tips and tricks I picked up – from locals, fellow travellers, and from my own experiences.
 This is my girl’s guide to Holi…

-In 2018, Holi will take place on March 2nd, with the Holika Dahan festival on the night before, March 1st.
+In 2019, Holi will take place on March 10th, with the Holika Dahan festival on the night before, March 9th.
+This is one of the best world festivals of the year, so if you’re in India at the right time, don’t miss it!

 Holi isn’t just a big water fight with coloured powders!
 Take the time to understand the true meaning of Holi, and be a participant instead of a spectator.